-Making public abuse even more public can be an effective way to shame harassers for their behaviour, and even for survivors to get support online.
+Making public abuse even more public can be an effective way to shame harassers for their behaviour and for women to get support from online communities.

-She went on to share a picture of him and the personal details on his Facebook profile.
+She goes on to share a picture of him and the personal details on his Facebook profile.

 The results?
-Well, the abuser didn’t show his penis – sorry, face – again, and hopefully other potential dick-pic-senders who read her piece felt at least a tiny bit deterred from harassing anyone else.
+Well, the abuser didn’t show his penis – sorry, face – again, and hopefully other potential dick-pic-senders who read her piece felt at least a tiny bit deterred from harassing women.

 Making abuse public on your own terms can shift the power away from abusers and put control over the situation in your hands.